Cameras

 which is used as a multiplier to the fov (perspective projection) or width and height (orthographic projection).

-Example - Visualizing the cameras view box
+Example - Visualizing the camera's view box

 using GeometryBasics, LinearAlgebra